Relativistic density-functional theory based on effective quantum electrodynamics: Effective quantum electrodynamics

 The common no-pair (np) approximation corresponds to additionally neglecting all vacuum contributions

-where we use now the Hamiltonian written with normal ordering with respect to the floating vacuum state $\ket{\tilde{0}}$.
-The no-pair approximation with optimized orbitals is analogous to the complete-active-space self-consistent-field method of quantum chemistry.
+where we use now the Hamiltonian written with normal ordering with respect to a floating vacuum state $\ket{\tilde{0}}$.
+The no-pair approximation with optimized orbitals is analogous to the complete-active-space self-consistent-field method of quantum chemistry in which the wave function is expanded in the Hilbert space spanned by only a subset of orbitals (the equivalent of the PS set) and the orbitals are optimized by performing rotations with the complementary subset of orbitals (the equivalent of the NS set).

-Note that in Eq.~(\ref{EWFTnpvp}) or (\ref{EWFTnp}) one can minimize with respect to the projector $\hat{\tilde{P}}_+$ since the Fock-space normal-ordered electron-positron Hamiltonian is bounded from below.
+Note that in Eq.~(\ref{EWFTnpvp}) or (\ref{EWFTnp}) one can minimize with respect to the projector $\hat{\tilde{P}}_+$ thanks to the use of the Fock-space normal-ordered electron-positron Hamiltonian.
 If one starts instead with the configuration-space Dirac-Coulomb or Dirac-Coulomb-Breit Hamiltonian, the same $E_N^\text{np}$ can be obtained but using instead a minmax principle in which the energy is maximized with respect to the projector (see Refs.~\cite{SauVis-INC-03,AlmKneJenDyaSau-JCP-16,PaqTou-JCP-18,PaqGinTou-JCP-20}).